-A level 1 bowfishing point, features a pointed tip and a barb assembly behind it.
+A level 1 bowfishing point, like our Typhoon Point, features a pointed tip and a barb assembly behind it.

 The barbs of a bowfishing point serve to keep the fish on the arrow while you land it in the boat or on the shore.
 Level 1 points are good economical options for beginners who are just getting started with bowfishing.
 They are effective for smaller fish species.